 Scoring and classification.
-The technique entails that you divide users into broad segments by type of travel, location, budget, and destinations.
-This provides a basic level of personalization which nonetheless can be efficient in any types of packaging solutions.
+This technique entails dividing users into broad segments by type of travel, location, budget, and destinations.
+It provides a basic level of personalization that can be efficient in any type of packaging solution.

 Content-based personalization.
 Another path to building a recommendation system is applying a content-based approach.
-A method entails finding similarities between previous traveler choices and predicted options.
-For example, if a traveler opts for a low-cost flight, the system recommends a three-star hotel, or a traveler chooses a trip for two adults with a child to Paris, the system recommends a hotel with meals and tickets to Disneyland.
+This method finds similarities between a traveler’s previous choices and predicted options.
+For example, if a traveler opts for a low-cost flight, the system recommends a three-star hotel, or if a traveler chooses a trip to Paris for two adults with a child, the system recommends a hotel with meals and tickets to Disneyland.

 Collaborative filtering.
-A less widespread technique is collaborative filtering.
-The method entails predicting tailored travel products based on options picked by other users with similar characteristics.
-This method is more advanced and can be applied to those tours where explicit attributes like price, amenities, etc. don’t provide the full picture.
-These can be theme tours and specific attractions where the quality of a product is defined by emotional experience of a traveler.
+A less widespread technique is collaborative filtering, which suggests tailored travel products based on options picked by other users with similar characteristics.
+This method is more advanced and can be applied to those tours where explicit attributes like price, amenities, etc., don’t provide the full picture.
+These can be theme tours and specific attractions where the quality of a product is defined by the emotional experience of a traveler.

 The main problem that most personalization engines face is the cold start issue.
 It simply means that if the system doesn’t know a user well, it will need some time to gather relevant data to provide meaningful personalized suggestions.
 Scoring and classification methods partly bypass this issue as they can work with initial traveler data.
 The other two will require more time and user action tracking to work properly.

 Revenue management for packages